 *Disclaimer: The views, guidance, opinions, and thoughts expressed in Beyond 6 Seconds episodes are solely mine and/or those of my guests, and do not necessarily represent those of my employer or other organizations.
 These episodes are for informational purposes only and do not substitute for professional medical advice.
 Consult a medical professional or healthcare provider if you are seeking medical advice, diagnoses, or treatment.*

-Follow Beatrice on Instagram and check out her films:
+Follow Tiffany on Facebook, Instagram and Substack.

 Watch the video of this interview on YouTube.